 PayPal has a longstanding, well-defined and consistently enforced Acceptable Use Policy, and regardless of the individual or organisation in question, we work to ensure that our services are not used to accept payments for activities that

 Acid Software spokesperson Ata Berdyev told the Associated Press the future of the game is now in doubt.

 The trouble with games shops imposing their own censorship rules is that the only brownie points to be won for censoring games are from the type of folks who don't buy games.
 Their own customers are highly unlikely to be impressed by unnecessary

 Anyway Steam has explained its new non-censorship policy in a blog post:

-we could be doing it better.
+could be doing it better.
 Decision making in this space is particularly challenging, and one that we've really struggled with.
-Contrary to many assumptions, this isn't a space we've automated - humans at Valve are very involved, with
+Contrary to many assumptions, this isn't a space we've automated - humans at Valve are very involved, with groups of

-groups of people looking at the contents of every controversial title submitted to us.
+people looking at the contents of every controversial title submitted to us.
 Similarly, people have falsely assumed these decisions are heavily affected by our payment processors, or outside interest groups.
-Nope, it's just us
+Nope, it's just us grappling with a

 The challenge is that this problem is not simply about whether or not the Steam Store should contain games with adult or violent content.
 Instead, it's about whether the Store contains games within an entire range of controversial topics -